Trump says Pompeo is en route to North Korea

 Washington (CNN)President Donald Trump announced that Secretary of State Mike Pompeo is en route to Pyongyang to continue preparations for the President's upcoming summit with North Korean leader Kim Jong Un.

-Trump broke the news on Tuesday at the White House as he announced that the US is withdrawing from the Iran nuclear deal -- noting that Pompeo has meetings set up in North Korea and should be landing within an hour.
+Trump broke the news on Tuesday at the White House as he announced that the US is withdrawing from the Iran nuclear deal.

 "The location is picked, the time and date, everything is picked and we look forward to having a great success," he said of the upcoming summit.